 You are not my quest.
 I am not your dream.
 Why can’t we just stand there drowned and lost in each other’s eyes?

 I feel that to any writer, the success is not with the sales or popularity.
 It’s how their words impact the reader.
 I’m not in love.
-But these words make me want to feel this way when I am actually falling in love.
+But these words make me want to feel, as such!
 And this is the success of the writer.
-How it makes the reader think about, that they are essentially disturbed, that he feels to consume more and more of the writer’s work.
+How it makes the reader think about it, that they are essentially disturbed, that she/he wants to consume more and more of the writer’s work.

 Here, the motive to write this blog is to acknowledge the success of the songwriter.
 Your words have lingered into my mind and I have not stopped contemplating the lyrics.
 It makes me want a love like this.

 Share your “recaptured obsession” with me in the comments below.